oktadev/okta-blog/_source/_posts/2019-10-09-java-spring-websocket-tutorial.md

 - "In this tutorial, you'll build a Spring Boot app and a JavaScript client that communicate with one another via WebSockets."
 image: blog/featured/okta-java-tile-books-mouse.jpg
 type: conversion
+changelog:
+  - 2020-12-31: Updated Spring Boot to version 2.4.0.
+Updated Okta Auth JS to version 4.0.0.
+Update Tone.js library link.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-java-websockets-example/pull/2).
+Changes to this post can be viewed in [oktadeveloper/okta-blog#495](https://github.com/oktadeveloper/okta-blog/pull/495).
 ---

 WebSockets is a modern transport layer technology that establishes a two-way communication channel between a client and a server, perfect for low-latency, high-frequency interactions.
 WebSockets tend to be used in collaborative, real-time or event-driven applications, where traditional client-server request-response architecture or long polling would not satisfy requirements.
 Use cases include stock trading and shared dashboard applications.